 if we create our own solution, we publish it back for others to use.

-This behaviour is much more than to merely give back to the community.
+This behavior is much more than to merely give back to the community.

 By actively publish open source code we get free help from the community that contributes to our repositories by doing bug-traking, bug-fixing and code enhancement.